Hire the Top 3% of Freelance Integration Developers

 What can you tell me about your prior experiences in maintaining the security of the data you work with?

 Data security is a critical area for an integration developer to master because failures in cybersecurity could lead to serious liabilities for their employer.
-Invite the candidate to dig into the nitty-gritty of the systems they’ve worked with in the past, and listen for their experiences with encryption, authentication, and the specific protocols and tools they’re familiar with.
-A skilled integration developer will be happy to get into the details and describe their solutions.
+Invite the candidate to dig into the nitty-gritty of the integration solutions they’ve worked on in the past and listen for their experiences with encryption, authentication, and the specific protocols and tools they’re familiar with.
+A skilled integration engineer will be happy to get into the details and describe their solutions.

 Can you tell me about a time when you had to explain a complex technical issue to a nontechnical stakeholder?